nlpsuge/FrontendLearning/frontend-js/readme-js-asynchronous.md

 Await expressions make promise-returning functions behave as though they're synchronous by suspending execution until the returned promise is fulfilled or rejected. **The resolved value of the promise is treated as the return value of the await expression.**

-Async functions always return a promise. **If the return value of an async function is not explicitly a promise, it will be implicitly wrapped in a promise.**
+**Async functions always return a promise.
+If the return value of an async function is not explicitly a promise, it will be implicitly wrapped in a promise either resolved or rejected.
+If thrown an Error within an Async function, this Error will be wrapped inside a Promise rejection.
+Use `.catch()` to catch the Error**

 ```js
 async function foo() {